mattecologist/che/README.md

 ## Example

-There will soon be a vignette demonstrating use of this package
+`vignette("che")` is a short tutorial on how to use the CHE functions in this package